-We will give you pain medication tablets every four to six hours.
+Once you are able to eat and drink we will give you pain medication as tablets every four to six hours.
 Your nurse will assess your pain with you using a scale of 0 to 3 [0=no pain, 3=severe pain].
-It is important that you are comfortable enough to take a deep breath and cough.
-Please tell us if you start to feel any pain so we can make changes to your medication if needed.
+It is important that you are comfortable enough to carry out your deep breathing and coughing exercises.
+Please tell us if you start to have any pain so we can make changes to your medication if needed.